Deploy COS for robotics server in the cloud¶

 Server side¶

-The COS for robotics lite bundle is a Juju-based observability stack running on Kubernetes.
+The COS for robotics is a Juju-based observability stack running on Kubernetes.
 It includes the following key components:

 In the next section, we will go step by step through the deployment process.